 I mean, you had them exactly for this reason, right?
 You can sub out pancakes for french toast, omelettes, or any other breakfast food you want your kids to serve you as breakfast in bed.
 It’s also a subtle hint that if your partner hasn’t yet taught them these things, they should jump on the task ASAP.

 14. “To be a successful father, there’s one absolute rule: when you have a kid, don’t look at it for the first two years.” — Ernest Hemingway

 Obviously, the famed writer was totally joking when he penned this quote about fatherhood, right?
 Either way, this statement is perfect for new-ish dads who are still in the “I’ll change the next diaper” phase.
 I promise you can’t mess up your kids that bad in the first two years.

 15. "The older I get, the smarter my father seems to get." — Tim Russert

 With a dash of humor, journalist Tim Russert said it best what you've probably already learned to be true: Even though it might be tough to admit, your parents knew a thing or two about life.
-Go ahead and let dad know your thankful — you'll be glad you did.
+Go ahead and let dad know you’re thankful — you'll be glad you did.